 The Honors Program sets the criteria for reviewing the two Honors essays.
-The senior associate director trains current Honors students who have been carefully selected to serve as essay reviewers.
+The recruitment and transitions coordinator trains current Honors students who have been carefully selected to serve as essay reviewers.
 These students begin their work by successfully completing the university-required student records and privacy training.

 Student reviewers spend a significant amount of time learning the intricacies of each essay, with detailed instructions and rubrics for evaluation provided.
 Students then review mock essays to ensure they can accurately categorize essays with the rubrics.
 The Honors review process is a blind review, meaning that the reviewers do not know whose applications they are reading.

 The Office of Admissions uses the information from the Honors essay review to complete the selection process.
 Both objective information such as high school GPA and standardized test scores, and subjective information from the UF application (e.g. essay and other supplemental information) are also included in their review.

 Please note that students accepted to UF Online and Pathway to Campus Enrollment (PaCE), as well as transfer students are not eligible for Honors Program admission.